 We prohibit corruption in all its forms, including extortion and bribery.

-As a further commitment to our associates and their families, Invitation Homes will provide up to six (6) weeks of paid parental leave related for bonding with a newly born or newly placed child to eligible associates
+As a further commitment to our associates and their families, Invitation Homes provides up to eight (8) weeks of paid parental leave related to bonding with a newly born or newly placed child to eligible associates

 The federal securities laws prohibit any person who is in possession of material, non-public information from engaging in securities transactions on the basis of such information and from communicating such information to any other person for such use.
-Transacting in securities of Invitation Homes, or any other company, while you possess material, nonpublic information is known as “insider trading.”
-“Tipping,” which is also prohibited, means communicating such material, nonpublic information to another for his or her or its use.
-Any of these actions may amount to “insider trading” and are strictly prohibited.
+Transacting in securities of Invitation Homes or any other company while possessing material, nonpublic information is known as insider trading.
+Tipping, which is also prohibited, refers to communicating such material, nonpublic information to another party for that party’s use.
+Any of these actions may amount to insider trading and are strictly prohibited.

-Associates may report any violations or suspected violations of accounting or auditing matters openly, confidentially or anonymously.
+Associates may report any violations or suspected violations of accounting or auditing matters openly, confidentially, or anonymously.
 Unless necessary to conduct an adequate investigation or compelled by judicial or other legal process, Invitation Homes will protect the identity of any person who reports potential misconduct and who asks that their identity remain confidential.
 Invitation Homes will also use reasonable efforts to protect the identity of the person about or against whom an allegation is brought, unless and until it is determined that a violation has occurred.
-Any person involved in any investigation in any capacity of possible misconduct must not discuss or disclose any information to anyone outside of the investigation unless required by law or when seeking his or her own legal advice, and is expected to cooperate fully in any investigation.
+Any person involved in any investigation in any capacity of possible misconduct must not discuss or disclose any information to anyone outside of the investigation unless required by law or when seeking his or her own legal advice.
+Such persons are expected to cooperate fully in any investigation.